 200 million Americans don’t realize foreign transaction fees can apply without foreign travel

-U.S. consumers, already on the hook for more than $1 trillion in unpaid credit card balances, waste millions of dollars each year paying foreign transaction fees on credit cards – in many cases without even knowing it, according to a new credit card survey from the personal-finance website WalletHub.
-Half of all credit card users don’t know whether their card has a foreign fee, the nationally representative survey found.
+US consumers waste millions of dollars each year paying foreign transaction fees on credit cards.
+In many cases, they don’t even know they’re paying these fees.
+Half of all credit card users don’t know whether their card has a foreign fee.
 But that is only part of the problem.

-“Consumers often do not know this until they spot the foreign transaction fee listed separately on a bill,” Sarah Jane Hughes, a university scholar and commercial law fellow at Indiana University, told WalletHub.
-“I would be surprised if these fees are not correctly disclosed in credit card agreements, because that is required.
-Some consumers may not have read the entire set of disclosures or have read only the parts they thought they had interest in at a particular time.”
+“Consumers often do not know this until they spot the foreign transaction fee listed separately on a bill,” Sarah Jane Hughes, a university scholar and commercial law fellow at Indiana University told WalletHub.
+“I would be surprised if these fees are not correctly disclosed in credit card agreements because that is required.
+Some consumers may not have read the entire set of disclosures or have read only the parts they thought they had an interest in at a particular time.”

-Foreign transaction fees on credit cards only seem to make consumers mad, however.
-More than 80 percent of people consider foreign fees to be unfair, and 6 in 10 go as far as to say they’ll never get another credit card that charges a foreign fee.
+Foreign transaction fees on credit cards only seem to make consumers mad.
+More than 80 percent of people consider foreign fees to be unfair.
+And, 6 in 10 go as far as to say they’ll never get another credit card that charges a foreign fee.

-Nevertheless, more credit cards without foreign transaction fees are available to consumers now more than ever.
-Most of the best credit cards on the market are among them, too, which means there’s no need to sacrifice in terms of rewards, annual fees, APRs or other features.
+Most of the best credit cards on the market are among them, too, so there’s no need to sacrifice rewards, annual fees, APRs, or other features.

-“It is a challenge of public education to make people aware of the possibility of such fees and to prompt them to become informed regarding their own credit cards,” said Sherrill L. Shaffer of the University of Wyoming.
-“It’s a bit of a chicken-and-egg problem: anyone who is broadly aware of such fees will likely take a moment to check out the particulars for their own card; but anyone who hasn’t looked at it for their own card probably is unaware of the issue more generally.”
+“It is a challenge of public education to make people aware of the possibility of such fees and to prompt them to become informed regarding their credit cards,” said Sherrill L. Shaffer of the University of Wyoming.
+“It’s a bit of a chicken-and-egg problem.
+Broadly aware of such fees, travelers should take a moment to check out the particulars of their cards.
+But anyone who hasn’t looked at it for their card probably is unaware of the issue more generally.”